Tesla's massive batteries are powering everything from exotic islands to breweries

 Dent Island, a fishing lodge on a small island located between Vancouver Island and mainland British Columbia, relies on a Tesla Powerpack that stores energy captured by a tidal energy turbine.

 The turbine doesn't capture enough energy to run the entire lodge all of the time, but it can discharge what energy it does capture directly to the site so the lodge doesn't have to connect directly to the energy grid.
-Dent Island has five Powerpacks on-site that can provide 500 kilowatt-hours worth of energy.
+Dent Island has 5 Powerpacks on site that can provide 500 kilowatt-hours worth of energy.

 The lodge itself offers salmon fishing tours.
-Rates range between $US640 and $US791 per person each night, depending on the season, for accommodations and fishing tours.
+Rates range between $640 and $791 per person each night, depending on the season, for accommodations and fishing tours.

-The Powerpack system stores energy generated by the school's solar panels and is expected to save $US100,000 to $US150,000 annually in energy costs.
+The Powerpack system stores energy generated by the school's solar panels and is expected to save $100,000 to $150,000 annually in energy costs.

 Ocracoke Island, which is part of the Outer Banks in North Carolina, substituted diesel for solar energy that is enabled by Tesla's Powerpack system.

 The island is running in a 1-megawatt-hour Powerpack system composed of two of the batteries.
-It is installed at the island's generating plant, but also helps store solar energy from a nearby array.
+It is installed at the island's generating plant, but also helps store solar enery from a nearby array.

 Brea Mall in Orange County, California relies on two Tesla Powerpacks that operate at peak energy consumption hours to cut down on costs.